All Episodes

 You're right.

-You know, leave them even if you strongly disagree with them, be polite to their staff person that answers the phone or be polite on the voicemail.
+You know, leave them, even if you strongly disagree with them, be polite to their staff person that answers the phone or be polite on the voicemail.

 And we're clear about that.

-We were clear about that long before any of this happened.
+And we're clear about that long before any of this happened.

 The cities are still recovering from that.

-The drugs that are flooding into our border, uh, the crime that we're seeing, the homelessness crisis that we're seeing.
+The drugs that are flooding into our border, the crime that we're seeing, the homelessness crisis that we're seeing.

-Nobody's watching it either, on top of everything else.
+Nobody's watching it either on top of everything else.

 Horace Cooper, thank you for being with us.

-Uh co-chair Black Leadership Network Project Twenty One.
+Co-chair, Black Leadership Network Project 21.

 We appreciate you both being on board.